 Vehicle accidents often result in multiple injuries of different severities.
 Based on the nature and extent of the injury, it is possible to claim financial compensation to recover treatment costs to some extent, and eye injuries are no exception.
-If you or your loved ones have suffered eye injury or experienced problems with vision after an accident, make sure to get the best treatment at the earliest opportunity.
+If you or your loved ones have suffered an eye injury or experienced problems with vision after an accident, make sure to get the best treatment at the earliest opportunity.
 However, do remember that it is possible to recover treatment expenses through eye injury claims, which is done by filing a claim for compensation with the help of an established claims solicitor.

-We feel that it is important for you to fully understand the severity of the injury – what part of the eye is hurt and to what extent, how exactly it will affect normal vision, and what’ll be the long-term impact, etc. This helps claim a fair compensation not only to tide over the treatment costs but also the resultant trauma.
+We feel that it is important for you to fully understand the severity of the injury – what part of the eye is hurt and to what extent, how exactly it will affect normal vision, and what’ll be the long-term impact, etc. This helps claim fair compensation not only to tide over the treatment costs but also the resultant trauma.
 Do make sure to gather all medical records of the treatment administered.

 Structure of the eye:

 This camera in the human body is made of several active parts arranged one behind the other to capture a clear image of the object in front of it.

-The cornea, iris and pupil at the front eye control the amount of light that passes through the eye to reach the lens.
-The lens then focuses light onto the photo/light-sensitive nerve called retina located at the back of the eye.
+The cornea, iris, and pupil at the front eye control the amount of light that passes through the eye to reach the lens.
+The lens then focuses light onto the photo/light-sensitive nerve called the retina located at the back of the eye.
 Light falling on the retina triggers electrical impulses that are carried to the brain via the optic nerve and further processed to create images.

 Thus, the cornea, iris, pupil, lens, retina, and optic nerve, along with the surrounding muscles and supporting vitreous ensure perfect vision.
 Injury to any or all these parts can result in vision problems.

 Possible damages/impact and compensation: